epogrebnyak/abacus/README.md

    Classes like `Asset`, `Expense`, `Capital`, `Liability`, `Income` pass forward useful information about account types and behaviors.

 5. This is experimental software.
 The upside is that we can make big changes fast.
 On a downside we do not learn (or earn) from users, at least yet.

+6. `abacus` is not optimised for performance and likely to be slow under high load.

 ## Similar projects